JayWu0512/FinScope3D/README.md

 - 📰 **Unstructured ChromaDB**
   📁 [`Unstructured_Data/chroma_db`](https://drive.google.com/drive/folders/1QVCrxMwzFuyMUlW64S9sSkjZG2i3lmyB?usp=drive_link)

-⚠️ These folders are required for vector-based retrieval and predictive tasks.
+⚠️ These folders are required for vector-based retrieval.
 Make sure to place them in the exact matching directories for the system to function properly:

 ---